 Reducing downtime is key to a healthy bottom line.
-To avoid soaring TDC, it’s imperative that those responsible for maintenance to keep the facilities up and running smoothly.
+To avoid soaring TDC, it’s imperative that those responsible for maintenance and repair to keep the facilities up and running smoothly.
 If downtime occurs (which it inevitably does), employees should be able to repair machines quickly and safely, which will lower the entire TDC.
-The less downtime a company has, the more efficient its production.
+The less downtime a company has, the more efficient its production and facilities management.
 Having staff who are trained to assess and troubleshoot electrical issues is a critical aspect of reducing downtime.

 The problem for some manufacturers is the lack of trained electricians on staff to handle problems as quickly as they arise.
 One way around this shortage is to give general maintenance staff the skills to do the repairs themselves.
 Simulation training software can recreate a downtime situation in a controlled environment and, at the same time, train general maintenance employees to troubleshoot safely and effectively.

 The Simutech Training System not only helps staff ﬁnd solutions to the electrical problems, but also measures the performance of each employee as they use the system, assessing whether or not they are ready to troubleshoot in a live environment.